saylordotorg/course_comm101/Unit02.md

+---
+layout: default
+title: "COMM101: Public Speaking"
+course_description: "An examination of the elements and factors which result in an effective speech."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Speaking Confidently** <span id="2"></span>
 **Unfortunately, understanding the anxiety which you may experience about public speaking does not necessarily help to alleviate it.